Mid-air wedding in SpiceJet chartered flight violating COVID norms; DGCA off-rosters crew | Business

 - India

-The DGCA has off-rostered the crew of a SpiceJet flight in which a mid-air wedding took place in Madurai in Tamil Nadu amid many guests and relatives in alleged violation of COVID-19 norms on Sunday, with the district administration launching a probe into the matter.

-The chartered flight left the Madurai airport and remained airborne for approximately two hours yesterday morning before returning there, sources said on Monday.
+The Madurai district administration also launched a probe into the matter and warned of appropriate action if any covid violations were found.

-A senior official of aviation regulator Directorate General of Civil Aviation (DGCA) said the flight crew has been off-rostered for not enforcing the social distancing norms onboard.
+A senior official of aviation regulator Directorate General of Civil Aviation (DGCA) said that the flight crew has been off-rostered for not enforcing the social distancing norms on board.

-Madurai Collector Dr Aneesh Sekhar said a preliminary enquiry has been initiated into the matter based on the video footage being circulated on social media.

-''Appropriate action would be taken if there was any COVID-19 violation,'' Sekhar told PTI.

-Meanwhile, the DGCA official said SpiceJet has been directed to complain about the relevant authorities against those people who did not follow the COVID-19 norms inside the flight.
+SpiceJet has been directed to lodge a complaint with the relevant authorities against those people who did not follow the covid protocol inside the flight, the official said.

-He also said that the DGCA ''will take strict action'' after it completes its probe into this matter.
+He also said that the DGCA ''will take strict action'' after it completes its probe into the matter.

 Images and videos of the mid-air wedding were circulated on social media on Monday, purportedly showing people standing extremely close to each other as the couple tied the knot.

-Responding to the matter, an airline spokesperson said, ''A SpiceJet Boeing 737 was chartered by a travel agent in Madurai on May 23, 2021, for a group of passengers for a joy ride post their wedding.'' ''The client was clearly briefed on Covid guidelines to be followed and denied permission for any activity to be performed on board.
+Responding to the incident, an airline spokesperson said, ''a SpiceJet Boeing 737 was chartered by a travel agent in Madurai on May 23, 2021 for a group of passengers for a joy ride post their wedding.'' ''The client was clearly briefed on Covid guidelines to be followed and denied permission for any activity to be performed on board.
 The approval for this flight was taken as a joy ride for the wedding group,'' he said.

-The spokesperson added the agent and guest passengers were briefed in detail, both in writing as well as verbally, on social distancing and safety norms to be followed according to the Covid guidelines, both at the airport and on board the aircraft throughout the journey.
+The spokesperson added that the agent and guest passengers were briefed in detail, both in writing, as well as verbally, on social distancing and safety norms to be followed according to the covid guidelines, both at the airport and on board the aircraft throughout the journey.

 Asked if there was any specific complaint of violation, he said the administration was acting based on the marriage video.